 Ensuring patients have access to needed medicines is critical, but the importation of unapproved medicines, whether from Canada or elsewhere in the world, poses a serious risk to public health.

 The U.S. Food and Drug Administration (FDA) is the gold standard when it comes to reviewing and approving drugs.
 Medicines that enter the United States through importation will not be subject to these same strong standards and, as a result, counterfeit, substandard or diverted, repackaged and adulterated drugs could be introduced into our secure drug supply chain.
 Importation schemes could have life-threatening consequences.

 in low- and middle-income countries are substandard or falsified

 have been found to be operating out of compliance with federal and state pharmacy laws and practice standards

 In 2003, the Medicare Modernization Act gave the Secretary of Health and Human Services limited power to allow the importation of some drugs from Canada, but only if the Secretary could certify the imports would both 1) pose no additional risk to public health and safety, and 2) generate cost-savings for American consumers.
-To date, not a single Secretary, from democratic and republican administrations, has been able to make this certification.
-In fact, despite claims to the contrary, the 2020 certification and implementing rule failed to meet either prong required for this importation program.
-Instead, the final rule punted the demonstration of safety and cost savings to state governments, even though the statute requires the Secretary to make the certification.
+To date, not a single Secretary, from Democratic and Republican administrations, has been able to make these certifications.
+Even in 2020, despite claims to the contrary, the Secretary was no more able to certify than his predecessors and questionably circumvented the statute by punting the responsibility to state governments.

 Over the years, a handful of states have piloted drug importation programs as a way to provide access to drugs from outside the United States, but there has yet to be a successful program.
 For example, six states tried a contracted importation program with a Canadian operator of online pharmacies that cost $1 million to implement.
 Four years later, the program was deemed a failure and terminated.